-Real property tax burdens for District of Columbia residents fall below the area wide averages (excluding DC) at all income levels.
-As previously noted, the family renting in DC and earning \$25,000 would receive a property tax credit through the income tax that is presented in the study with the property tax burden (in previous years it was presented as part of the income tax burden).
-Using the same housing cost assumptions across the region means that the real property tax burdens for those assumed to own their homes only reflect differences in both real property tax rates and property tax relief provisions among the metropolitan area jurisdictions.
-The metropolitan area average burden (excluding the District) for the real property tax is 3.35 percent of income at the \$50,000 income level; 3.41 percent at the \$75,000 level; 3.44 percent at the \$100,000 level; and 3.48 percent at the \$150,000 level (Table 7).
+Real property tax burdens for District of Columbia residents fall below the area-wide averages (excluding DC) at all income levels.
+As previously noted, the family renting in DC and earning \$35,000 would receive a property tax credit through the income tax; however, in this study the credit is taken from the income tax and applied to the property tax burden Using the same housing cost assumptions across the region means that the real property tax burdens for those assumed to own their homes only reflect differences in both real property tax rates and property tax relief provisions among the metropolitan area jurisdictions.
+The metropolitan area average burden (excluding the District) for the real property tax is 3.55 percent of income at the \$50,000 income level; 3.62 percent at the \$75,000 level; 3.65 percent at the \$100,000 level; 3.68 percent at the \$150,000 level; and 3.71 percent at the \$250,000 level (Table 7).
 Chart 3 presents property tax burdens in dollars, by income level, for each jurisdiction.

-To calculate property tax burdens, nominal real estate tax rates for each jurisdiction are multiplied by an effective assessment level (which is the announced or statutorily prescribed assessment level times the median assessment sales ratio statistic for each jurisdiction).
-The effective property tax rate (which does not include homestead or other deductions or exemptions) is then multiplied by the housing values to determine the real property tax due.
-Homestead exemptions or other property tax relief provisions are deducted or included as applicable in the calculation of the final property tax burden.
+To calculate property tax burdens, nominal real estate tax rates for each jurisdiction are multiplied by an effective assessment level (which is the announced or statutorily prescribed assessment level times the median assessment sales ratio statistic for each jurisdiction).18 The

-&lt;sup>13 U.S. Department of Housing and Urban Development, "2017 50th Percentile Rent Estimates."
+15 U.S. Department of Housing and Urban Development, "2017 50th Percentile Rent Estimates."
 Data for studio apartments used.

-&lt;sup>14 Analysis of U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates.
+16 Analysis of U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates.

-&lt;sup>15 Zippel, Claire.
+17 Zippel, Claire.
 "A Broken Foundation: Affordable Housing Crisis Threatens DC's Lowest-Income Residents."
 DC Fiscal Policy Institute.
 December 8, 2016.